apache/flagon-useralejs/example/README.md

 In addition to showing in your terminal, logs collected by the UserALE.js Example Server are written locally to file.

-Find them in your cloned `incubator-flagon-useralejs` in the `/logs` dir.
+Find them in `/logs` under the top level flagon-userale dir.
 A new log file will appear each time you restart the logging server.

 ## Contributing

 Contributions are welcome!
-Simply [submit an issue report](https://issues.apache.org/jira/browse/FLAGON) for problems you encounter or a pull request for your feature or bug fix.
+Simply [submit an issue report](https://issues.apache.org/jira/browse/FLAGON) for problems you encounter or submit a pull request for your feature or bug fix.
 The core team will review it and work with you to incorporate it into UserALE.js.